skytofly998/learngit/readme.txt

-1.Git is a version control system
+1.Git is a distributed version control system
-2.Git is free software
+2.Git is free software.